burrsutter/docker_mysql_tutorial/readme.md

     > Note: I am using -p 3306:3306 to connect from a Windows (host) MySQL Workbench and from a Windows/host based Wildfly instance.
 3306 is the normal port for MySQL.
 You will see this port listed in the `docker ps` results as well.

     * * *
     ##### Tip: Copy & Paste in the default Windows Command Prompt is possible.
     Click on the top-left icon for the pull-down menu.
 Select Mark, highlight the text you wish to copy, then hit Enter.
 Then for Paste, simply use the menu option.
     ![Alt text](/screenshots/mark_paste.png?raw=true "DOS/Command Prompt Copy & Paste")

     * * *

 4. Back in Windows run MySQL Workbench.
 You will need the IP address you saw when running Boot2Docker Start or `boot2docker ip`.

-    > Make the connection to your newly run MySQL
+    > Select New Connection

     ![Alt text](/screenshots/mysql_workbench_new_connection.png?raw=true "new connection")

     > Give the connection a name like "docker_mysql_104" as the IP address will change from time to time.
 Enter the correct IP address.
-You will notice that some of my screenshots use different IPs.
+You will notice that some of the screenshots use different IPs.

     ![Alt text](/screenshots/connect_to_database.png?raw=true "New Connection Dialog")

+    > The root password was defined via the `docker run` command, look for MYSQL_ROOT_PASSWORD

     ![Alt text](/screenshots/mysql_root_password.png?raw=true "Root Password Prompt")

+    > You can double-click on the connection to open up the SQL Editor

     ![Alt text](/screenshots/mysql_sql_editor.png?raw=true "SQL Editor")